 - Friday, 20 Oct 2017: 1330-1430

 - Wednesday, 15 Nov 2017: 1400-1500

 Get accepted to UCF.
 All AFROTC cadets must be UCF students.
 You must meet all UCF admission deadlines.
 DO NOT wait for AFROTC to accept you, as you will likely miss the UCF admission deadline.
 You should be pursuing your UCF acceptance in parallel with your AFROTC acceptance.

 If you are currently a full-time student at Seminole State College, Eastern Florida State College, Valencia College, or Adventist University of Health Sciences, you may enroll in the AFROTC program at UCF.
 In order to participate in our program, you must apply and be accepted as a non-degree seeking student at UCF.
 This will allow you to register for the AFROTC academic courses as well as provide you access to the various campus facilities we utilize for training.
 For questions related to the UCF admission’s process, including application deadlines, please contact the UCF admissions office.
 For more information visit UCF Non-Degree Seeking Students.

 - Spring: November 1

-All applications for the Fall 2017 semester are due by midnight on 14 July 2017.
+All applications for the Spring 2018 term are due by midnight on 17 November 2017.

-After your electronic application has been reviewed by an AFROTC cadre member, you will be instructed to schedule an appointment to return to the detachment to sign all of your paperwork.
+After your electronic application has been reviewed by an AFROTC cadre member, you will be instructed to schedule an appointment to return to the detachment for an interview and to sign any remaining paperwork.

 Register for the AFROTC classes.
 You will be provided with instructions on how to obtain the necessary class codes and course over-rides to register for our course AFTER we have accepted you into the detachment.